Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Lancashire Combined County Authority met on Tuesday 17 February 2026 to discuss a range of important issues, including new transport funding, bus service improvements, and the Lancashire Investment Fund.
-Key decisions made included the approval of a new local transport funding system, the draft Bus Service Improvement Plan and Enhanced Partnership arrangements, and the relaunch of the Lancashire Investment Fund.
+The Lancashire Combined County Authority met on Tuesday 17 February 2026 to discuss a range of important issues, including significant new transport funding, the future of bus services, and the relaunch of an investment fund.
+Key decisions made included the approval of a new Bus Service Improvement Plan and Enhanced Partnership arrangements, and the adoption of a new Procurement Framework and Social Value Policy.

 Governance Review

 Matthew Sidgreaves, Interim Chief Operating Officer for the Lancashire Combined County Authority (LCCA), provided an update on the governance review.
-He confirmed that the leaders of the three constituent councils had written to the Minister for Devolution, stating that the governance review had been completed within the agreed timescales.
-The letter acknowledged differing views but expressed a willingness to explore mayoral devolution for Lancashire, subject to assumptions on investment levels, timescales, and consultation.
-A meeting with the Minister has been requested, and the Authority is awaiting a response.
-The recent government announcement inviting proposals for new foundation strategic authorities was also noted, highlighting the importance of Lancashire positioning itself as an established strategic authority.
+He confirmed that the leaders of the three constituent councils had written to the Minister for Devolution, stating that the review was complete and acknowledging a willingness to explore mayoral devolution for Lancashire.
+This exploration is subject to confirmation of investment levels, timescales, and consultation with residents and stakeholders, with any proposal requiring approval from each constituent council.
+A meeting with the Minister has been requested, and the LCCA is awaiting a response.
+The recent government announcement regarding a new wave of foundation strategic authorities was also noted, highlighting the importance of Lancashire positioning itself as an established strategic authority.

 Local Transport Consolidated Funding Settlement

-The Authority received an update on the new local transport funding system for Local Transport Authorities, confirmed by the Department for Transport in December 2025.
-This system consolidates several existing grants into an integrated transport settlement, providing greater flexibility for local leaders and reducing the administrative burden.
-The LCCA, as a Foundation Strategic Authority, will receive an integrated transport fund and a bus services fund, totalling £640 million over four years.
-Funding for 2026/27 is similar to the current year, with increases of around 12% in 2027/28 and 20% in 2028/29.
-The LCCA is required to produce a Local Transport Delivery Plan, with a draft to be submitted to the Department for Transport by 18 March 2026.
-The Authority resolved to note the new funding system, the allocations, and the requirement to develop the delivery plan.
+The LCCA received an update on the new local transport funding system for Local Transport Authorities, confirmed by the Department for Transport in December 2025.
+This new system consolidates several existing grants into an integrated transport settlement, to be paid directly to the LCCA, which becomes the local transport authority from April 2026.
+The settlement is valued at £640 million over the next four years, comprising an integrated transport fund and a bus services fund.
+Funding for 2026/27 is broadly similar to the current year, with increases of around 12% in 2027/28 and 20% in 2028/29 compared to 2026/27.
+The LCCA is required to produce a Local Transport Delivery Plan, with a draft to be submitted to the Department for Transport by 20 March 2026.

 Bus Service Improvement Plan and Enhanced Partnership Arrangements